fusion809/fusion809.github.io-old2/_posts/LN/04-impatient-techies.md

 I would probably give DNF three to four stars out of five, as it is fairly slow, despite it being an improvement over yum.
 One feature I like about it are package groups, which can be used to install a whole set of required packages.
 Like to install the KDE desktop one would run:
 {% include Code/coder.html line1="dnf install -y @kde-desktop" %}

 Fedora presently only supports armhfp, i686 and x86_64 architectures.
+It does have several different official editions which vary mostly in their pre-installed desktop environment.
+So if your PC does not have much CPU power/RAM to work with, you may wish to use the LXDE edition.
+A netinstall edition also exists, which you can install and customize to your liking.

 #### Useful Resources
 * [Ask Fedora](https://ask.fedoraproject.org/) &mdash; an AskBot-powered Q&A website for Fedora that is similar, but not quite as swift and high-quality in its responses, in my opinion at least, as Ask Ubuntu is for Ubuntu-related queries.